Analyzing block/goose...

 - Activates hermit environment (`source bin/activate-hermit`)

-- Caches Cargo and npm dependencies
+- Caches Cargo and pnpm dependencies

 ## Skip These (Low Value)